PatrickMatthiesen/ProbabilisticProgramming/notes.md

 4. Estimating accuracy of prediction (CV, PSIS, WAIC)
 5. Prediction accuracy vs causality, robust regression

-## Overfitting and underfitting
+### Overfitting and underfitting

 - Overfitting: the model is too complex, and it fits the noise in the data.
 - Underfitting: the model is too simple, and it does not capture the underlying structure of the data.

-### How to detect overfitting
+#### How to detect overfitting

 - Overfitting is detected by comparing the training and test error.
 - If we train on a the data multiple times and leave different parts of the data set out.
-Then if the mean prediction function veries a lot, then the model is overfitting.
+Then if the mean prediction function varies a lot, then the model is overfitting.
 The functions will be very different as the model will focus too much on the data that it is given.
 This is called cross-validation.

-## Information Theory
+### Information Theory

 - Information theory is a branch of applied mathematics and electrical engineering involving the quantification of information.

-### Entropy
+#### Entropy

 - Entropy is a measure of the uncertainty of a random variable.
 - The entropy of a random variable is the average amount of information produced by a random variable.